brndnmtthws/brndn-io/content/posts/perfect-is-the-enemy-of-good/index.md

 ## Perfection isn't Perfect

 There are several problems with achieving perfection.
-The first problem is that perfection is strictly unachievable.
+The first problem is that perfection is strictly unattainable.
 This is a goal that can never be achieved, at least for any sufficiently complex problem.
-I suppose it might be possible for the simplest of works: you could perhaps produce the most perfect 10x10 pixel image of the colour `#ffffff`, but we'll ignore such pointless arguments.
+I suppose it might be possible for the simplest of works: you could perhaps produce the most perfect 10x10 pixel image of the colour `#ffffff`, but I'll ignore such arguments.

 Even if you genuinely and confidently believe you can produce perfect work (you